St. Peter's to offer drive-up notary services on Oct. 17, Oct. 21

-Voters in Franklin County who are wanting to cast their ballot early but need their ballot notarized are invited to come to St. Peter’s United Church of Christ for two upcoming voter outreach events sponsored by the congregation.
+Voters in Franklin County who are wanting to cast their ballot early but need it notarized are invited to come to St. Peter’s United Church of Christ for two upcoming voter outreach events sponsored by the congregation.

 In a press release announcing the event, the congregation noted that many in the community may have concerns about safely voting in person due to the ongoing COVID-19 pandemic.